fabianhu/tesla_api/README.md

 git submodule update --remote``` to update
 - For best usage, please read the comments in the main file `tesla_api_2024.py` at the beginning and at the end of the file.
 - Maybe you have a look at the implementation at [ElectronFluxBalancer](https://github.com/fabianhu/electron-flux-balancer)
-- For sending commands, you need to get and build [tesla-control](https://github.com/teslamotors/vehicle-command/), see the readme in the subdirectory `tesla-control`
+- For sending commands, you need to get and build [tesla-control](https://github.com/teslamotors/vehicle-command/), see below and the readme in the subdirectory `tesla-control`

 ## Registration Process
 1. **Set up a third-party account at Tesla Developer**